All Episodes

 Limber up, limber up.

-We're gonna stack some woo.
+We're going to stack some woo.

-Okay, so um this is sort of about our electric stuff that we talked about the other day, so I'll run through some quick electric stuff.
+Okay, so this is sort of about our electric stuff that we talked about the other day, so I'll run through some quick electric stuff.

-The uh it's very very cold here.
+It's very, very cold here.

-The company had just too many red flags to um uh to mess with, so uh so it's a bust, it's um uh not going to occur.
+The company had just too many red flags to mess with.

 It's an electric charge.

-It exists only because of ions that come up through the cell wall, and so maybe over this area maybe it's calcium ions, right?
+It exists only because of ions that come up through the cell wall.

-And so it it changes.
+And so it changes.

-The individual cells change their constant resting magnetic electric state uh by way of these ions being expressed through the cell walls.
+The individual cells change their constant resting magnetic electric state by way of these ions being expressed through the cell walls.

 This ends up creating the biofields.